Bone marrow failure

+Section through the head of a femur, showing the cortex, the red bone marrow, and a spot of yellow bone marrow in the middle.

 Bone marrow failure occurs in individuals who produce an insufficient amount of red blood cells, white blood cells or platelets.
 Red blood cells transport oxygen to be distributed throughout the body's tissue.
 White blood cells fight off infections that enter the body.
 Bone marrow progenitor cells known as megakaryocytes produce platelets, which trigger clotting, and thus help stop the blood flow when a wound occurs.

 Signs and symptoms

 The two most common signs and symptoms of bone marrow failure are bleeding and bruising.
 Blood may be seen throughout the gums, nose or the skin, and bleeding tends to last longer than normal.
-Children have a greater chance of seeing blood in their urine or stools, which results in digestive problems with an unpleasant scent.
+Children have a greater chance of seeing blood in their urine or stools.
 Individuals with this condition may also encounter tooth loss or tooth decay.
 Chronic fatigue, shortness of breath, and recurrent infections can also be symptoms of bone marrow failure.